PrettyFloralBonnet/javascript-notes/Fundamentals/comparisons.md

 Lowercase characters have greater unicode indices than uppercase ones.

-When different data types are comparaed, they are converted to numbers under the hood.
+When different data types are compared, they are converted to numbers under the hood.
 For this reason, it's possible that two values are equal, but one of them is true as boolean, whereas the other is false:

 ```js
 let a = 0;